Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Algorithms

 \subsection{Dropout Method}

-Inspired by Dropout ~\citep{dropout}, we then propose a stochastic parameter method to accelerate SEHT-H. In Dropout, every node in the neural network has a probability $p$ to be ignored in the training process to reduce co-adaptations.
+Inspired by Dropout ~\citep{dropout}, we then propose a stochastic parametric method to accelerate SEHT-H. In Dropout, every node in a neural network has a probability $p$ to be ignored in the training process to reduce co-adaptations.
 Thus, in each training iteration, only a random sub-network of the original network is used.
-Intuitively, in the process of Hessian trace calculation, not all the parameters are necessary to be considered. it would be much faster if we only use a small subset of the weights during each calculation.
-Thurs, we ignore some parameters when constraining Hessian trace $tr(\mH)$.
+Intuitively, in the process of Hessian trace calculation, not all the parameters are necessary to be considered. it would be much faster if we only use a small subset of the network parameters during each calculation.
+Thus, we ignore some parameters when constraining Hessian trace $tr(\mH)$.
 The sum of the selected subset of diagonal elements is denoted as $\tilde{tr}(\mH)$.
-Considering the layer structures of neural networks, the process of randomized parameter selection can be divided into two steps: $(i)$ randomly select layers in neural network with probability $p_{1}$. $(ii)$ randomly select parameters in the selected layers with probability $p_{2}$.
+Considering the layer structures of neural networks, the process of randomized parameter selection can be divided into two steps: $(i)$ randomly select layers in neural network with probability $p_{1}$, and $(ii)$ randomly select parameters in the selected layers with probability $p_{2}$.
 In other words, when carrying out Hessian regularization, we ignore layers with probability $1-p_{1}$, ignore parameters in the selected layers with probability $1-p_{2}$.
 In our experiment, we simply set $p_{1}=p_{2}$.

 Following the basic idea of Hutchinson algorithm, we want to obtain Hessian trace without the heavy calculation of Hessian matrix.
-To extend the algorithm from full-parameter domain to partial-parameter domain, here we define a new probability distribution $Q(p)$ (if $\vx \sim Q(p)$, then $Pr(\vx = \pm 1) = p$ and $Pr(\vx = 0) = 1-2p$).
-Then, let $\sigma$ be a random vector whose entries are i.i.d $Q$ random variables,
+To extend the algorithm from full-parameter domain to partial-parameter domain, here we define a new probability distribution $Q(p)$.
+If $\vx \sim Q(p)$, then Then, supposing that $\sigma$ is a random vector whose entries are i.i.d. random variables following the $Q$ distribution, we have